Non Resident Mortgage Lenders

 Trying to buy a home in BC as a Non Resident can be difficult.
 We have some great options to purchase a home in BC.
 If you are a non resident, expat, Permanent resident that has not lived in Canada recently but would like to purchase a home to live in, give us a call.

-PR or Permanent Resident But Lived Outside of Canada for 6 months or more.
+PR or Permanent Resident And Lived Outside of Canada for 6 months or more.

 If you are a Permanent Resident but have not resided in Canada or Filed in Canada in the past 12 months.
-Lenders will consider you a Non Resident.
-Again you will require 35% down payment to get approved to purchase a home in BC through a private home equity lender.
+Lenders will consider you a Non Resident with ties to Canada.
+You will require 25% down payment to get approved to purchase a home in major centers in BC through a private home equity lender.

 Canadian who has lived and filed taxes outside of Canada.
 Expat Mortgages BC.